ARTICLE ONE - NAME

 ARTICLE TWO - PHILOSOPHY

 The underlying philosophy of THE BLACK STUDENT UNION is to serve and unify all students at Washington College by addressing their needs.
 It seeks to identify relevant issues and initiate appropriate action in order to reduce or eliminate any impediments believed to be adverse to students and their continued well-being and matriculation.
 This shall be accomplished by providing educational, cultural, and social programs and activities which relate to the past, present, and future goals and aspirations of Black people.
-Furthermore, it seeks to provide enriching experiences and assuring continuing development of a progressive environment which is conducive to Black students in their quest to obtain a quality and meaningful education.
+Furthermore, it seeks to provide enriching experiences and assuring continuous development of a progressive environment which is conducive to all students of color in their quest to obtain a quality and meaningful education.

 ARTICLE THREE - MEMBERSHIP